rknizzle/faas/README.md

 A simple Functions-as-a-Service(FaaS) platform using Docker containers for the purpose of experimentation/learning

+### Dependencies
+Must have Docker daemon installed and running

 ### Install CLI tool
 ```
 go get -u github.com/rknizzle/faas/cmd/faas